jfinkhaeuser/meta/README.md

 - pointers.h provides policies for shallow-copying/deep-copying pointer members.
 - typelist.h provides constructs for constructing and manipulating lists of types.

-Some of this code started out as a mental exercise, so there's no guarantee for usefulness implied in providing them.
+Some of these bits of code started out as mental exercises, so there's no guarantee for usefulness implied in providing them.
+See COPYING for details.